Where to configure filters?

 Apply filters

-If the counter shows zero, it could be a sign that the filters are incorrect or too restrictive.
+If the count is zero or low, it means the filters are too restrictive.

 The list of filtering operators depends on the type (text, date, etc.) of the selected field.